guybedford/es-module-shims/README.md

 In shim mode, only the above `importmap-shim` and `module-shim` tags will be parsed and executed by ES Module Shims.

-Shim mode also provides some additional features that aren't yet natively supported such as supporting multiple import maps, [external import maps](#external-import-maps) with a `"src"` attribute, [dynamically injecting import maps](#dynamic-import-maps), and [reading current import map state](#reading-current-import-map-state), which can be useful in certain applications.
+Shim mode also provides some additional features that aren't yet natively supported such as [external import maps](#external-import-maps) with a `"src"` attribute and [reading current import map state](#reading-current-import-map-state), which can be useful in certain applications.

 ## Benchmarks